The Office of Career Development Staff

 Anna Ogier-Bloomer, Assistant Director

 Anna Ogier-Bloomer is a practicing artist and photographer, a career counselor, and an educator.
 She has worked in career services for Parsons School of Design, The New School, and Harvard University.
 Her photographic work has been exhibited in Barcelona at the Centre Civic Pati Llimona, at The Museum of Fine Arts, Boston, The Contemporary Art Center in Cincinnati, and The Attleboro Museum of Art in Massachusetts, as well as numerous galleries.
 She holds a MFA in Photography and Related Media from Parsons The New School for Design, and a BFA in Fine Arts from the School of the Museum of Fine Arts in Boston and Tufts University.
-Anna also serves as an adjunct Assistant Professor in photography at the City University of New York.
+Anna has served as an adjunct Assistant Professor in photography at the City University of New York.

 Patty Romeu, Assistant Director